Your adoption journey

 Initial checks & registration

-When you have found an adoption agency you are comfortable with, it’s time to start the formal evaluation process, which includes things like references and background checks.
-This stage will take no longer than 2 months.
+When you have found an adoption agency you are comfortable with, it’s time to start the formal evaluation process, which includes things like references and background checks, and lots of homework.
+This is the formal Stage One of the adoption assessment process and should take around 2 months.

 Training & assessment

-This is a four-month stage, where a social worker will work with you and your family, assessing your strengths before presenting it in a report to the Adoption Panel.
+This is a where a social worker will work with you and your family, assessing your strengths before presenting it in a report to the Adoption Panel.
+This is the formal Stage Two of the adoption assessment process and should take around four months.

 Matching with the right child

-Your adoption agency works with local authorities to find the right child for you.
-They will discuss the suitability of children with you and a matching panel makes the final decision.
+Adopt London represents 24 local authorities and together we work with you throughout your assessment and after your approval at the Adoption Panel to find the right child for you.
+We will discuss the suitability of children with you and a Matching Panel makes the final decision.

 Moving in

-Once a match has been made, you spend time getting to know the child with the support of your social workers.
+Once a match has been made, you spend time getting to know the child at introduction and with the support of your social workers and the foster carers.
 A series of visits and short stays lead up to the child moving in.
 After a while, you can apply to the court to become their legal parent.

 Let us help you to find the advice you need